ERP software Stands for Enterprise Resource Planning. It is a process by which a company integrates and manages the essential parts of its business.

 Loading data on spreadsheets can also lead to errors, unnecessary chaos, and a threat of leakage of confidential information.

-Much small business mostly uses cheaper tools such as spreadsheets or simple accounting software, which is suitable when the company is too small with a limited transaction.
+Many small business mostly uses cheaper tools such as spreadsheets or simple accounting software, which is suitable when the company is too small with a limited transaction.

 However, with complex business processes and increasing operations, the need for an ERP system becomes a must.